 You can use migration hooks to run Ansible playbooks at certain points during the migration.
 The hooks are added when you create a migration plan.

-The Migration Toolkit for Containers (MTC) enables you to migrate Kubernetes resources, persistent volume data, and internal container images from an OpenShift Container Platform source cluster to an OpenShift Container Platform 4.5 target cluster, using the MTC web console or the Kubernetes API.
+You use the Migration Toolkit for Containers (MTC) to migrate Kubernetes resources, persistent volume data, and internal container images from an OpenShift Container Platform source cluster to an OpenShift Container Platform 4.6 target cluster by using the MTC web console or the Kubernetes API.

 Migrating an application with the MTC web console involves the following steps: